-What draws visitors to Armstrong Redwoods State Nature Reserve is of course the two 300-foot-plus redwood trees on the forest floor as well as the rest of the old growth redwoods thriving there.
-But rather than name it after a land investor, why wasn’t it named after the area’s local residents, the Kashaya, Southern Pomo and Coast Miwok.
-That’s who actually ensured the redwoods’ survival by using only fallen trees, and who lost big when outsiders came in to “settle” lands that people already called home.
+What draws visitors to Armstrong Redwoods State Natural Reserve is of course the two 300-foot-plus redwood trees on the forest floor as well as the rest of the old growth redwoods thriving there.
+But rather than name it after a land investor, why wasn’t it named after the area’s local residents, the Kashia bank of Pomo Indians and Coast Miwok.
+That’s who actually ensured the redwoods’ survival by using only fallen trees.
+That’s who lost big when outsiders came in to “settle” lands that people already called home.

 As I climbed, a Pacific madrone forest emerged made up of trees of all ages including the most mature, which reach over 130 feet and can live hundreds of years.
 The exposed bark stands out like a ray of light in the shady forest.
 The glowing trunks paint the territory with curved stripes of rusty brown.
 The bark comes off like skin peeling after a sunburn.
 Unfortunately, as the photo below shows, thoughtless visitors will damage even the most beautiful trees.
 When I worked for the US Forest Service at Lake Tahoe, we posted a sign saying, “Leave the territory marking to the wildlife!”
 Let’s hope that this type of human behavior doesn’t increase at Armstrong so postings won’t be necessary.